-- 24. Nikita and Salman completed their MBA and started working in a multinational company at the same level.
+- 21. Explain any four factors which affect the working capital requirement of a company.
+[4] - 22.
+Explain any four factors which affect the 'Dividend Decision' of a company.
+[4] - 23.
+State any five points which highlight the important of management.
+[5] - 24.
+Nikita and Salman completed their MBA and started working in a multinational company at the same level.
 Both are working hard and are happy with their employer.
 Salman had the habit of backbiting and wrong reporting about his colleagues to impress his boss.
 All the employees in the organisation knew about it.
 At the time of performance appraisal the performance of Nikita was judged better than Salman.
 Even then their boss.
 Mohammad Sharif, decided to promote Salman, stating that being a female, Nikita will not be able to handle the complications of the higher post. - i.
 Identify and explain the principle of management which was not followed by this multinational company. - ii.
 Identify the values which are being ignored quoting the lines from the above para.[5] - 25.
 The court passed an order to ban polythene bags as - i.
-These bags are creating many environmental problems, which affect the life of people in general. - ii.
-Society, in general, is more concerned about the quality of life.
+These bags are creating many environmental problems, which affect the life of people in general. - Society, in general, is more concerned about the quality of life.
 The government decided to give subsidy to jute industry to promote this business.
 Innovative techniques are being developed to manufacture jute bags at low rates.
 Incomes are rising and people can afford to buy these bags.
+[5]

 Identify the different dimensions of business environment by quoting the lines from the above particulars.
-[5]

-26. Explain any five features of planning.

-27. Give the meaning of 'Informal Organisation' and state any five features of it.
+- 26. Explain any five point's importance of planning.
+[5] - 27.
+Give the meaning of 'Informal Organisation' and state any five features of it.

-Give the meaning of essential elements of 'Delegation'
+Give the meaning of essential elements of 'Delegation' [6]

-- 28. Explain the following non-financial incentives.

-- i.
-Status

-- ii.
-Organisational climate
+- 28. Explain the following non-financial incentives. - i.
+Status ii.
+Organisational climate iii.

-- iii.
 Career advancement opportunities